You must apply in person if:

 Step 7: Applicable Fee

-- You may pay by cash (exact change) or credit card in dollars or the Turkish lira equivalent at the Embassy/Consulate.
+- You may pay by cash (exact change) or credit card in dollars or the Turkish lira equivalent at the Embassy/Consulate, our rate might be different then the local rate.

 Step 8: Make a Passport Appointment to submit your Passport Application Form